Fabrício Lopes

 Fabrício Lopes Alcântara (盧比斯; born 18 May 1984) is a former Brazilian professional footballer who played as a defender.

 Personal

 Fábricio Lopes has two brothers, who are both professional footballers.
-His older brother, Fábio Lopes played for Hong Kong First Division clubs Happy Valley and Eastern.
-Also, Fabrício was a teammate with Fábio for Hong Kong First Division club Happy Valley during 2006–07.
+His older brother, Fábio Lopes, played for Hong Kong First Division clubs Happy Valley and Eastern.
+Also, Fabrício was a teammate of Fábio for Hong Kong First Division club Happy Valley during 2006–07.

 His younger brother, Fernando Lopes, is currently playing for Rangers (HKG).

 Position

 Fabricio Lopes can play as defensive midfielder or central defender.